Do you need a hair transplant?

 What is FUE?

-Follicular unit extraction is one of the two main types of hair transplant procedure performed today – the other being FUT.
+Follicular unit excision (sometimes referred to as extraction) is one of the two main types of hair transplant procedure performed today – the other being FUT (follicular unit transplant).
 In an FUE procedure, units of follicles are taken from the back and sides of the head and transplanted to the thinning areas.

 The reason both a sharp and punch and a dull punch are used is to retain the quality of the follicles.
 If a sharp punch was used to score the skin, it could easily sever the underlying unit.
 Once the unit has been separated from the surrounding soft tissue, the follicles can then be extracted.